nadiamariduena/python-intro-2024-privat/z_OS_onPython.md

 🔸 a popular choice is the **Flask-Uploads** extension, which provides easy file upload capabilities.
 It simplifies handling file uploads and integrates well with Flask's ecosystem.

+### In Django

+ 🔸file uploads are handled through Django's form handling capabilities, which includes built-in support for file uploads and validation.